Social nature

 Social Nature is the core concept of a geographical work on the social construction of nature, entitled Social nature: theory, practice and politics, which was published by Noel Castree and Bruce Braun in 2001.

-The book says that the concept of Social Nature was created by critical geographers and embraces the idea of a socialized nature.
-Critical geographers like David Harvey and Neil Smith "insisted that nature is social in three related ways":
+The book states that the concept of Social Nature was created by critical geographers and embraces the idea of a socialized nature.
+Critical geographers such as David Harvey and Neil Smith "insisted that nature is social in three related ways":